 Most first time offenders charged with misdemeanors wind up on probation.
 But, it is possible to get jail time on misdemeanor offenses, and theft offenses are very damaging to a persons record (no one wants to hire a thief), and also are crimes of moral turpitude for immigration purposes, if you...Read more »

 A little more context is needed.
 It is foolish and you will just get rejected if you simply call up the bank and ask for someone else's information.
-If you use personal identifying information of another individual such as the last four digits of his or her social, name, and address, to attempt to...Read more »
+If you use personal identifying information of another individual such as the last four digits of his or her social, name, and address, to...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.